 2. Easy Rider Teardrop Camper for Motorcycle

-Tiny but stylish, these motorcycle campers pack a whole host of amenities in a small amount of space.
+Tiny but stylish, these motorcycle camper trailers pack a whole host of amenities in a small amount of space.
 The 6 foot camper has an entertainment center with a 7 inch screen for watching DVDs, two skylights, exterior LED lights, storage cabinets, vinyl walls and even deluxe window shades.
 The self-contained electrical system can run for days on a single charge from a standard 110 outlet.
 There’s also a crank-down stabilizer to keep the camper steady when it’s not hooked up to your motorcycle.
 It is also available in a 7-foot size.

-3. Double Duty Utility Camper
+3. Double Duty Utility Motorcycle Tent Trailer

 Weight: 800 lbs